b-spatz/tmp/avarex/README.md

 You will have to "side-load" the (latest) .apk from this page.
 If that's not something you understand or are comfortable with, then I can't help you with additional support.
 [This information](https://www.apps4av.com/manual-installation.html) from Avare* may help.

 Due to Google Play Store certificate signing you cannot overwrite an existing version from the Play Store.
 You will have to uninstall the Play Store version first, losing your preferences/routes/etc. and charts/plates/etc.  I recommend exporting your user data before (Menu, Documents, User Docs, User Data, Share; I email myself the user.db attachment, then download to my device and Import, YMMV).
-Then download your charts/plates/etc.
+Then re-download your charts/plates/etc.

 >#### Choosing the right Android ABI File
 >To keep the files within Github size limits, there are three versions of the app-*.apk.zip files here.
 Choose the version corresponding to your Android device's Application Binary Interface (ABI).
 The primary ABIs are `arm64-v8a` (64-bit, most modern devices), `armeabi-v7a` (32-bit, common older devices), and `x86_64` (emulators and some Intel-based devices).